Information about coronaviruses

 We have known about coronaviruses since the 1960s.
 They are a large family of viruses, seven types of which can cause illness in people.
 Four known types of coronavirus cause minor, recurrent colds, and three others can lead to serious illness.
 They are called Middle East Respiratory Syndrome (MERS coronavirus), Severe Acute Respiratory Syndrome (SARS) and the new coronavirus, 2019-nCoV (COVID-19), which was discovered in 2019.

-Originating in China the new coronavirus has spread all over the world during the past few weeks.
+The new coronavirus has spread from China throughout the entire world since the start of 2020.
 Steps taken in Switzerland (lockdown, social distancing and hygiene measures) have enabled us to achieve a decrease in the number of new infections.
-Nevertheless, it is still possible to become infected with the new coronavirus, which will become increasingly likely as measures are gradually relaxed.
-We should all continue to closely follow hygiene rules and codes of conduct, and avoid unnecessary contact.
+However, we should all continue to closely follow hygiene rules and codes of conduct, and avoid unnecessary contact.

 It is still very important to identify as many people as possible who are infected with COVID-19, isolate them and quarantine people they have been in contact with.
 This is the only way to break chains of infection.